3 cups AP flour

 Refrigerate for at least two hours (I often do this over night).

 Place parchment paper over cookie sheet.

-Place cookie balls about two inches apart and smash cookie balls down to atleast a half inch thickness.
+Place cookie balls about two inches apart and smash cookie balls down to atleast a half inch to quart inch thickness.
 This will ensure your cookies will not have over baked edges with a raw middle.